 Nothing says you have to clean seven days a week — that’s just how I organized the printable.
 If I’d made it a 5-day schedule, someone would’ve pointed out that 20 (or 25) days is not a full month.

 Don’t want to clean on the weekends?
 I don’t blame you!
 Move the tasks in the final two boxes to earlier in the week.
 Or check off boxes as you go and start back at square one after you’ve completed the rest.

 It’s up to you!

-I love following checklists to clean my house because they make sure I don’t overlook any steps.
-The printable cleaning checklists that I’ve created aren’t just thorough — they’re also easy to follow.
+I love following cleaning checklists because they make sure I don’t overlook any steps.
+The ones I’ve created aren’t just thorough — they’re also easy to follow.
 So easy, in fact, that I can hand one to my kids and let them help around the house, too!

 If you want to use cleaning checklists in conjunction with this 30-day plan, you’ll find them here:

 • Weekly Kitchen Cleaning Checklist

 • Weekly Kids’ Bedroom Cleaning Checklist

 You can find checklists for other cleaning tasks on my big page of printable cleaning checklists, too.

 Need a More Detailed Guide?